-Using http://cdiac.ornl.gov/trends/emis/tre_glob.htm:
+Using http://cdiac.ornl.gov/trends/emis/tre glob.htm:

 Apart from the first 20 years, there seems to be a decent exponential growth.
-Now if we assume that all the emissions stay in the atmosphere, which is most likely wrong, we might try to convert the emission amounts into a CO2 ppm.
-Since 1958 [the box] we have data for CO2.
-There seems to be a tight linear fit ($R^2 = 0.9991$):
+We might try to convert the emission amounts into a $CO_2$ ppm.
+Since 1958 [the box] we have data for $CO_2$ .
+There seems to be a tight linear fit ( $R^2 = 0.9991$ ):

 Since we don't have anything better we'll assume that this relation is valid at all times.

-We can then calculate yearly values of CO_2 and compare with observed:
+We can then calculate yearly values of CO2 and compare with observed:

-The blue is calculated from the emissions and the thin red curve is observed CO_2 .
+The blue is calculated from the emissions and the thin red curve (if you can even see it) is observed CO2.